While You Are On 24-Month STEM OPT Extension

 ADDRESS UPDATES

-At all times while on STEM OPT, please remember you must continue to update Wolverine Access with your Current U.S. address and phone number(s).
+At all times while on STEM OPT, please remember you must continue to update Wolverine Access with your U.S. address and phone number(s).
 The F-1 regulations mandate any change of address must be reported within 10 days of any change.

 EAD COPY